PowerShellMafia/PowerSploit/README.md

 Injects a Dll into the process ID of your choosing.

-#### `Invoke-ReflectiveDllInjection`
+#### `Invoke-ReflectivePEInjection`

-Reflectively loads a DLL in to memory of the Powershell process.
+Reflectively loads a Windows PE file (DLL/EXE) in to the powershell process, or reflectively injects a DLL in to a remote process.

 #### `Invoke-Shellcode`